mxahan/mxahan/README.md

 > I am interested in real life data-driven problem solving techniques and their application scope.

 I try to understand behind the scene incident on how the computer learns from mere numerical representation.
+Icare about learning in general.

 ## Services